rsln-s/blog/content/post/hypergraph-partitioning-101.md

 ## So what is my research about?

 This is where I can finally explain my research!
 My work focuses around improving the quality of coarsening (left side of the "V") by improving the quality of matching.
+That is, I'm working towards making more accurate decisions when choosing which vertices to merge.
 My first paper (with I. Safro and J. Chen) introduces a new similarity metric for vertices in hypergraph.
 But that is a story for a different blog post...

 [^1]: In other words, if graph is a pair of sets \\(G=(V,E)\\), where \\(V\\) is the set of vertices, \\(E\\) is the set of edges and the cardinality of each element in \\(E\\) is two (\\(|e| = 2\,\forall e\in E\\)), a hypergraph is the same pair \\(H = (V,E)\\), except the cardinality of elements in \\(E\\) is not limited.
 [^2]: As opposed to just two sets: hyperedges and vertices.